Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Models and results

 When considering the exclusion process with $k$ particles, the state space is defined by

-The simple exclusion process on the segment $[0,N]$ is a the continuous-time Markov chain on $\gO_{N,k}$ where each of the $k$ particles jump to the left and to the right neighboring site with rate one whenever these sites are empty.
+The simple exclusion process on the segment $[0,N]$ is a the continuous-time Markov chain on $\Omega_{N,k}$ where each of the $k$ particles jump to the left and to the right neighboring site with rate one whenever these sites are empty.
 An equivalent (but maybe less physical) description of the process is to say that the content of each pair of neighboring sites gets exchanged with rate one.
+To be more formal, note that $S_N$ naturally acts on $\Omega_{N,k}$.
+For $\sigma\in S_N$, $\gamma\in\Omega_{N,k}$, one can define